 Zambian children face a harsh reality.
-Thousands have been orphaned by AIDS and live a life without parental care, many of them in crippling poverty.
-Access to primary education is nothing but wishful thinking in some regions of Zambia.
+Thousands have been orphaned by AIDS and live a without parental care, many of them in crippling poverty.
 It is against this background that SOS Children's Villages decided to initiate its work in this South African country.

-The Republic of Zambia's total population is 13.8 million, of which roughly 50 per cent are under the age of 14.
-While Zambia was once a thriving copper producing nation until gaining independence in 1964, it has now turned into an African poorhouse.
+The Republic of Zambia's total population is over 17 million, of which roughly 54 per cent are under the age of 18.

 Low life expectancy and high levels of poverty persist

-The extent to which the HIV/AIDS epidemic has been affecting Zambia is particularly worrying: at 13.5 per cent, the HIV-prevalence rate is among the highest in Africa.
+Because of the social and economic environment, life expectancy in the country remains low at only 57 years.
+The extent to which the HIV/AIDS epidemic has been affecting Zambia is particularly worrying: at 11.6 per cent, the HIV-prevalence rate is among the highest in Africa.
+Around 670,000 Zambian children have been orphaned due to AIDS.
 HIV/AIDS therefore remains a major public health concern in Zambia.

-1,300,000 children in Zambia have lost either one or both of their parents.
-For children without parental care and those at risk of losing it, access to education remains difficult.
-Without education, the vicious circle that many children and adolescents experience is likely to continue once they become adults.
+1,400,000 children in Zambia have lost either one or both of their parents.
+Children without parental care and those at risk of losing it are in need of special protection.
+In addition, access to education remains difficult.
+Without education, the vicious circle that many children and young people experience is likely to continue once they become adults.

 Over recent years, a number of campaigns aiming to reduce maternal and infant mortality have been launched.
-Current figures show that some of these campaigns have turned out to be successful: maternal mortality decreased noticeably from 729 to 591 per 100,000 live births.
+Current figures show that some of these campaigns have turned out to be successful: maternal mortality decreased noticeably to 24 per 1,000 live births.

 SOS Children's Villages in Zambia